java-bytecode/todo-app/README.md

 **Href** is the basic attribute provided by Html to navigate through pages which reloads the page on click.

-Major difference between both is that href **kills the state of the current page** where as routerLink **doesnt lose the state of the page**.
+Major difference between both is that href **kills the state of the current page** where as routerLink **doesn't lose the state of the page**.

 ## App Routing
 `app-routing.module.ts` is the module which handles the routes.